Ashutosh-Byte/QueueCTL---Backend-Developer-Internship-Assignment/README.md

 # QueueCTL---Backend-Developer-Internship-Assignment

-Perfect, Ashu 💪 — here’s a ready-to-paste, professional README.md that checks every box from Flam’s assignment instructions exactly and will look clean on GitHub.

-You can copy this whole thing and paste it into your README.md file directly. 👇

-⸻

-🚀 QueueCTL - Background Job Queue System (Node.js CLI)
+ QueueCTL - Background Job Queue System (Node.js CLI)

 QueueCTL is a CLI-based background job queue system built in Node.js.
 It allows you to enqueue background jobs, process them using multiple workers, retry failed jobs with exponential backoff, and manage a Dead Letter Queue (DLQ) for permanently failed jobs.